hutcho66/glox/README.md

 ### Functions

-glox supports both named functions as per the lox reference implementation, as well as JavaScript style anonymous functions (lambdas) using JS style arrow syntax.
+glox supports both named functions as per the lox reference implementation, as well as lambda expressions, using a JavaScript style arrow syntax.
 Functions are first class objects and can be stored in variables as well as passed as arguments.

 The body of a lambda function can either be a standard block statement, or it can be a single expression statement (**not** a return statement), which will be implicitly returned.